QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

 Finally, lets consider a third parameterization, raising :math:`b` from 0.5 to 1.
-This means that investment now rises one-for-one with the lagged change in national income.
+This means that investment now rises one-for-one with the lagged change in national income

 .. code:: ipython3